amorist/awesome/README.md

 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [miurla/babyagi-ui](https://github.com/miurla/babyagi-ui) - BabyAGI UI is designed to make it easier to run and develop with babyagi in a web app, like a ChatGPT.
 - [fedtop/dev-go](https://github.com/fedtop/dev-go) - 🤖 一个专属于开发者的超级无敌浏览器扩展插件。(A super unbeatable browser extension plugin for developers.)💪
-- [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
-Everything runs inside the browser with no server support.
+- [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - High-performance In-browser LLM Inference Engine
 - [uiwjs/react-login-page](https://github.com/uiwjs/react-login-page) - Some `react` login pages, which can be used quickly after installation.
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 - [bluesky-social/atproto](https://github.com/bluesky-social/atproto) - Social networking technology created by Bluesky